-SISTER for 30 C/5 to 37 C/5
+SISTER for 30 C/5 to 38 C/5

 SISTER – A Consultation Tool: Transparency and Partnership

-Both National Commissions and Permanent Delegations have access to SISTER (System of Information on Strategies, Tasks and Evaluation of Results) for the 30 C/5 to the 37 C/5.
+Both National Commissions and Permanent Delegations have access to SISTER (System of Information on Strategies, Tasks and Evaluation of Results) for the 30 C/5 to the 38 C/5.

 and connect using the user name and password provided by the UNESCO Secretariat (should you have any questions regarding your access rights, please contact: natcom(at)unesco.org).